Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Use the jump-to links above to quickly navigate through this article.

 In the above video, team member John breaks down how the Pimsleur French lessons are styled and structured, provides a quick cost comparison against other French apps, and delivers our verdict on whether Pimsleur French is worth it.
-Please keep reading for more in-depth analysis.
+Please keep reading our written review below for more in-depth analysis.

 Pimsleur French Program Structure